AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 General principles
 ------------------

-Statement Coverage analysis, which focuses on :dfn:`statement` source entities. is requested with the :option:`--level=stmt` command line argument of |gcvcov|.
+|gcv| performs Statement Coverage assessments with the :option:`--level=stmt`
+command line option.

-In synthetic :option:`=report` outputs, unexecuted statements are reported as Statement Coverage violations in the report section dedicated to these.
+In synthetic :option:`=report` outputs, unexecuted source statements are listed as Statement Coverage violations in the report section dedicated to these.

 In annotated source outputs, the coverage annotations convey the following
 indications: